 If it’s not the above, then gravity is probably the culprit.
 Lie down on your back and study your face with a hand mirror.
 If most of the issues that troubled you when you look in the mirror have disappeared, then gravity is the culprit.

 Gravity pulls the eyelid fat pads out and down when you are upright.
-It pulls the cheeks down, and makes the area between the under eyes and the cheeks appear empty.
-As we get older, the ligaments and connective tissues that hold our fat in place thin and lengthen and the fat pads stretch downwards, creating multiple areas of alternating fullness and hollowness.
+It pulls the cheeks down and makes the area between the under eyes and the cheeks appear empty.
+As we get older, the ligaments and connective tissues that hold our fat in place thin and lengthen, and the fat pads stretch downwards, creating multiple areas of alternating fullness and hollowness.
 When we lie flat, the ligaments are no longer put on and so the fat pads flow back into place.
 We look younger.
 Gravity is tough on us—but surgery can help.
-Best reason I know to consider intergalactic space travel in a weightless environment—our faces wouldn’t age!
+The best reason I know to consider intergalactic space travel in a weightless environment—our faces wouldn’t age!

 Here’s an example of a patient who achieved excellent results from his under eyelid surgery.

-Because there are varying degrees of severity and causes to eyelid bags, not every solution or patient is the same.
-In my personal experience, I have seen some the best and most natural results by using a combination of treatments including fillers (Restylane, Juvederm, or the newly released Voluma), neurotoxins such as Botox, and surgical procedures such as Blepharoplasty and Laser Resurfacing.
+Because there are varying degrees of severity and causes to baggy eyelids, not every solution or patient is the same.
+In my personal experience, I have seen some of the best and most natural results by using a combination of treatments including fillers (Restylane, Juvederm, or the newly released Voluma), neurotoxins such as Botox, and surgical procedures such as Blepharoplasty and Laser Resurfacing.

-Be sure to schedule a consultation with a trusted plastic surgeon who is especially experienced in Ophthalmic Plastic Surgery as your eyes are some some of the most delicate parts of the face.
-I hope this article was helpful and address some of your questions.
+Be sure to schedule a consultation with a trusted plastic surgeon who is especially experienced in Ophthalmic Plastic Surgery as your eyes are some of the most delicate parts of the face.
+I hope this article was helpful and addressed some of your questions.